Prior to Kulapalooza, you will receive a packing/gear list. But for now expect to bring :

 The North Cascades Environmental Learning Center is located at 1940 Diablo Dam Rd, Rockport, WA 98283.
 It is approximately 3 hours North of Seattle and 2 hours southwest of Bellingham.
 Please see the directions below.
 Please be sure to print a map and directions prior to arriving at the venue.
 The location is remote and your phone's navigation will be unreliable.

 All Kulapalooza Participants need to fill out two waivers and a photo release.
-Links to these documents are provided below and will be sent to you September 15 or sooner.
-Please print and complete the forms and return them no later than October 1, 2019.
+Links to these documents are provided below and will be sent to you shortly after you register.
+Please print and complete the forms as soon as possible.
+Waivers MUST be received no later than September 1, 2020.

 Please download, print and return the forms below prior to arriving at Kulapalooza.
 All waivers MUST be signed prior to participating in the weekend.